Do nothing, and nothing happens. Life is about decisions. You either make them or they’re made for you, but you can’t avoid them.

 Also, these phases are continuously updated since you are don’t stop collecting information.
 Some suggest we may make 30,000 pattern-based, intuitive decisions in the course of a day.
 Klein suggests that 95 percent of our decisions are based on experience and intuition.

 But without experience relying on intuition can be problematic.
-However, Klein recommends even in these cases to starting with intuition – the ‘gut’ fell for what is right – and then proceed with the classical model.
+However, Klein recommends even in these cases to starting with intuition – the ‘gut’ feel for what is right – and then proceed with the classical model.
 There is a danger here that the first solution will be defended and the decision maker blindsided to rationally considering other alternatives.

 Other decision making researchers have long recognized that in the real world many people do not follow what the theory says they should be doing.
 People can be blindsided by emotions and prejudice.
 They can be easily overwhelmed by complexity.
 They make errors in analysis.